tomjoro/mongo_backup_script/README.md

 5. Keep 3 daily backups
 6. Restarts mongo

-Mongo will automatically resync and catch up to the master.
+Mongo will automatically resync and catch up to the master (er, primary), which is usually pretty quick dependening on your data insert rate.
+I've found that it can catch up an hour of data in less than a minute, with several :wq
 Typically this is run with a > 3 node replica set.